 Alternate Character Interpretation: Is Jane a guy who likes to mess with people for the giggles and because it's fun, and does police work out of boredom and altruism?
 Or is he a guy warped beyond all repair by his family's murder who messes with people and hunts out murderers to inflict pain?

 Angst?
-What Angst?: Everyone that has worked for Red John seems to treat his gruesome actions as well as the actions they do for him with the same amount of emotion as if he simply asked them to pick up something from the grocery story.
+What Angst?: Everyone that has worked for Red John seems to treat his gruesome actions as well as the actions they do for him with the same amount of emotion as if he simply asked them to pick up something from the grocery store.

 Arc Fatigue: It takes five seasons for Jane to compile a concrete list of 7 suspects.
 It's all paid off now.